Our full details are:

 We may process the following categories of personal data about you:

-- Technical Data: This includes data about your use of our website www.embark.law and other online services, such as your IP address, your login data, details about your browser, length of visit to pages on our website, page views and navigation paths, details about the number of times you use our website, time zone settings and other technology on the devices you use to access our website.
-The source of this data is from our analytics tracking system.
-We process this data to analyze your use of our website, to administer and protect our business and website, to deliver relevant website content you and to understand the effectiveness of our website.
-Our lawful ground for this processing is our legitimate interests which in this case are to enable us to properly administer our website and to grow our business.
+- Technical Data: This includes data about your use of our website www.embark.law, such as your IP address, details about your browser, etc. This data is logged automatically by our browser when you access our website and processed by our tracking tool etracker.
+We process this data to administer and protect our business and website and to analyse website usage.
+Our lawful ground for this processing is our legitimate interests which in this case are to enable us to properly protect and administer our website and to optimize our offers and our website.

-We do not collect any sensitive personal data about you, except with your explicit consent if necessary to fulfill a contract of mandate with you.
+We do not collect any sensitive personal data about you, except with your consent if necessary to fulfill a contract of engagement with you.

 We do not carry out automated decision making or any type of automated profiling.